cbdocs/crazyticket-bot/docs/source/commands.rst

 	* ON/OFF toggle to suppress the public chat so it does not pollute the show chat.

 /showend
-        * Suspends ticket sales and clearly indicates to viewers entering the room that although the cam is sti ll hidden, the show is over.
+        * Suspends ticket sales and clearly indicates to viewers entering the room that although the cam is still hidden, the show is over.

 /showover
         * ON/OFF toggle to signal the show is nearing its end.
 Viewers entering the room will receive a notice that the show is nearing its end and buying a ticket is not recommended.